DncrJim/resticron/README.md

 # resticron

-bash script for running a periodic restic backup to an existing repository from a cron job
+bash script for running a periodic backup using restic to an existing repository from a cron job

-in future, may implement flags to remove old snapshots, forget, prune, and check on a schedule
+future plans:
+add flags to select from multiple backups add flag for forget or prune commands add flag for check command